everydayhero/amazon-kinesis-client-ruby/README.md

 end
 ```

 Under the hood, the Kcl gem will translate it to the proper java properties file for the java process.
-Please try use underscore key name (i.e. `stream_name` for `streamName`), so it follows good ruby convention.
+Please try to use underscore key name (i.e. `stream_name` for `streamName`), so it follows good ruby convention.

-Please ensure the following configuration value is specified:
+Please ensure the following configuration values are specified:
 - **stream_name** : the target kinesis queue name
 - **application_name** : it is not required if the environment variable **APP_NAME** is set.